SoecJan/Unity_PolyTycoon/README.md

 This is a hobbyist/self study project.
 Using Unity to create a clone of a transport tycoon genre game.

 # Getting Started
 Clone this repository and open the root folder using the Unity Game Engine.
+Add JSON.Net from the unity asset store.

 # Past